araujorafael9201/tiktokmaker/README.md

 ```

 4. Put The Desired Background Videos on ˋvideos/basesˋ
-5. Follow the [Reddit API Docs](https://github.com/reddit-archive/reddit/wiki/API) to create your credentials and put them on ´credentials.json´, folowing [the example file](./credentials.json.example)
+5. Follow the [Reddit API Docs](https://github.com/reddit-archive/reddit/wiki/API) to create your credentials and put them on ˋcredentials.jsonˋ, folowing the [example file](./credentials.json.example)
 6. Run

 ```